w3f/Grants-Program/applications/sub_consensus_mechanism.md

 ## Development Status :open_book:

 While we familiarized ourselves with the current polkadot architecture and related mechanisms, we have not yet started the research phase for this project.
+We haven't discussed our approach with others.
+We have examined:

+- The current implementation of the Collator protocol
+- Various research related to BFT / PoS based consensus algorithms

 ## Development Roadmap :nut_and_bolt: